CISA publishes a variety of information to keep you informed—from our Annual Reports and Farm Products Guide to newsletters and “how-to” manuals.

 Local Produce and Large Buyers: Lessons from the Pioneer Valley 2016

 This 2016 study provides a detailed understanding of production, distribution, and demand patterns for local produce sold to larger buyers in the Pioneer Valley, and identifies pressure points where improvement is needed.
 Interviews with farmers, buyers, distributors, and processors revealed a marketplace for locally grown produce that is both promising and fragile.
 In this environment, greater financial and technical support is crucial in enabling farms to strategically evaluate and develop new markets as well as meet new buyer requirements.
-Download the report.
+Read the executive summary or download the full report.

 Real Pickles Financing Case Study: Community Investment in the Local Food System